WATCH TODAY: Gov. Newsom to detail guidelines for reopening California dine-in restaurants during press conference

 Struggling California restaurants are awaiting word on when they can reopen, and many are preparing to provide new safety measures to protect against coronavirus.

-Restaurant owners already have employees wearing masks and they've removed tables, anticipating that social distancing requirements will slash their capacity.
+Restaurant owners already have employees wearing masks and they've removed tables, anticipating that physical distancing requirements will slash their capacity.

 Once they do reopen, the changes meant to act as safeguards against COVID-19 are expected to be very different from what people might be used to, according to a draft of recommendations from the California Restaurant Association.